unovue/radix-vue/docs/content/components/menubar.md

 # Menubar

 <Description>
-A modal dialog that interrupts the user with important content and expects a response.
+A visually persistent menu common in desktop applications that provides quick access to a consistent set of commands.
 </Description>

 <HeroContainer>